-The CAG educates the breadth of oral health care professionals in the UK, and delivers research that changes clinical practice, informs policy, and creates new products to improve oral health.
+The Dental Clinical Academic Group (CAG) educates the breadth of oral health care professionals in the UK, and delivers research that changes clinical practice, informs policy, and creates new products to improve oral health.

-We educate the entire dental and oral healthcare team, from dental nurses through to highly trained dental specialists.
-We currently educate 20% of the dentists in England and we are home to the largest dental school in Europe.
-Our National Student Survey scores have exceeded 90% for each of the last three years.
+We educate the entire dental and oral healthcare team, from dental nurses through to highly trained dental specialists including 20% of the dentists in England.

 We are the only centre in the UK to provide training in all specialist areas for theoral and dental workforce of the future.

 - Successful visitation of Orthodontic Auxiliary programme, as part of accreditation process, by General Dental Council (GDC)

 - New e-learning course on ‘managing dental fear’ launched

 - New Continuing Professional Development (CPD) courses for staff held at lunchtimes have received excellent feedback and helped staff acquire CPD credits without the need for multiple days away from the workplace.

 As well as world leading undergraduate and postgraduate dental training, we provide a nationally recognised dental nurse training programme at King’s College Hospital and Guy's and St Thomas' NHS Foundation Trusts.